vizdata-f21/project-1-the_outliers/proposal/proposal.md

 ## Analysis plan

-To address Question 1, we plan on creating two plots.
+To address Question 1, we plan on creating two plots:

 The first plot will be a geom\_line plot with year on the x-axis and like\_count on the y-axis.
 We will color the lines by type of video, after creating a variable type that encompasses whether the video is categorized as “funny,” “show\_product\_quickly,” “patriotic,” “celebrity,” “danger,” “animals,” or “use\_sex.”
 This plot is best for our question because it will clearly show trends over time faceted by category, which is exactly what we are trying to analyze.

 The second plot will be a deep dive into one content area.
 After creating the first plot and conducting a simple analysis, we will choose a content area that has an interesting trend (e.g., very high likes in some years, very low likes in others).
 We will dive into this category and analyze like\_count, view\_count, and dislike\_count over the years with a faceted barplot.

 To address Question 2, we plan on creating two plots: